-Independent high street retailers should not join online rivals in a race to the bottom this Black Friday, retail experts have warned.
+High streets retailers must not join Amazon in a race to the bottom on Black Friday 2018

 ?High street retailers shouldn?t seek to join in the Black Friday feeding frenzy when all the figures show that, long-term, it is consistent good value, a great in-store experience, and knowledgeable, friendly staff that are the key to rebuilding high street sales.”

 “None of these things can be achieved if the majority of a store?s best deals are thrown into one day, in a crowded, pressurised shopping environment.
 Town centre stores should ditch Black Friday sales that risk pushing them into the red.?